onyx-platform/onyx-platform.github.io/_drafts/2016-06-13-Task-Bundles.md

 Convention is to name task bundle modifier functions `with-*`.

 ## Jobs
-Task's and Task Bundle Modifiers are all about encapsulating functionality to assist with reuse.
+Task's and "task bundle modifiers" are all about encapsulating functionality to assist with reuse.
 Right now, most of the Onyx plugins provide a task bundle interface under `onyx.tasks.<plugin-name>`.
 This allows us to avoid dealing directly with the Onyx job map, making our jobs [look like this](https://github.com/onyx-twitter-sample/twit/blob/master/src/twit/jobs/trending.clj).